 Meteorological information is essential for the design, the operation and the qualification of solar plants and their components.
 The scientists in the working group “Solar Energy Meteorology” determine the meteorological parameters that are relevant for solar energy and analyze their effect on the performance of solar power plants.

-The activities are carried out mainly at the Plataforma Solar de Almería (PSA) of the Spanish cooperation partner CIEMAT (Centro de Investigaciones Energéticas, Medioambientales y Tecnológicas).
+The activities are carried out mainly at the Plataforma Solar de Almería (PSA), owned by the Spanish cooperation partner CIEMAT (Centro de Investigaciones Energéticas, Medioambientales y Tecnológicas).
 At PSA, DLR’s Institute of Solar Research operates the Meteorological Station for Solar Technologies (METAS) in close collaboration with CIEMAT.
 Additional measurements are performed on sites in Jülich, Cologne and the Middle East and North Africa to evaluate the conditions in these regions.

 A key criterion for the choice of the site and the layout of a solar power plant is the available solar irradiation.
 For concentrating power plants the direct normal irradiance (DNI) is relevant, for photovoltaics and flat plate collectors the irradiation on a tilted plane is required.
 The solar irradiation is, therefore, the key parameter of solar energy meteorology and its determination is the central question of our research.